steve-chamberlin/backwoods-logger/trunk/readme.txt

     with a pick, heat the exposed portion of each PCB pad, one at a time, until the solder melts.
 The heat will be conducted along the pad, under the chip, and the molten solder will bond to the hidden BMP085 pin.
 You may need to repeat this procedure several times to get a good solder connection.

-    There may be a clearance problem between the battery holder and a few of the surface-mount components closest to it.
-If necessary, cut away a small portion of the battery holder plastic with a knife to make it fit.
-Do not cut away any more plastic than necessary, or the battery holder may bend when a battery is inserted.

 4. Get an AVR programmer.
 I use the AVRISP mkII, which is $35 from Digi-Key.
 The $22 USBtinyISP AVR programmer is another popular choice: see http://www.adafruit.com/products/46